ifesdjeen/ifesdjeen.github.com/articles/what_monad_type_signatures_look_like_in_my_imagination_part_1.md

 To be honest, reading type signatures for `<$>` and `<*>` didn't help me at first.
 Although seeing this pattern repeated by several people in different projects have helped me to understand it all better.

+Generally, using Applicative instances is better than using Monad ones, and combination of `<$>` and `<*>` is more idiomatic and preferred in Haskell.
+Almost every monadic operation has it's Applicative counterpart, and we'll talk about it in the next parts.

 ## End of the part 1